 - Service car: $150

 - Urn: $295

-- Use of funeral staff/services for viewing and burial: $925
+- Use of funeral staff/services and facilities for viewing and burial: $965

 It’s important to keep in mind that these statistics assume the funeral will include a viewing.
 And funeral prices vary depending on whether you want a traditional burial held graveside or something costlier like a burial vault.

 They also don’t include some other costs you might incur such as buying a burial plot, gravesite, headstone or grave marker, grave liner, death certificate and funeral flowers.
 All of these other expenses will add to the total cost of the funeral.

 If possible, it’s a good idea to compare prices among funeral homes.